nasuno/Holodeck_API/README.md

 &nbsp;&nbsp;Helper for simple call style

-To make usage as easy as the example you showed (`CallPluginB("CreateZone", ...)`), add a helper function to the consumer plugin.
-This caches the provider reference and exposes a simple call pattern.
+A helper function to the consumer plugin.
+This caches the provider reference and exposes a simple call pattern.<br>
+(Add it to your plugins)

 ```vb
 ' Field to hold the provider instance